-Platform assembly is done safely in a drydock providing increased safety during fabrication.
-The mooring system and export (inter-array) cable is installed prior to platform arriving on site for swift hook-up and electrical connection.
-One tow operation delivers two turbines which makes the overall installation 50% faster than for single turbine concepts.
+The platform is assembled in a dry dock increasing safety during construction.
+The mooring system and export (inter-array) cable is installed prior to the platform arriving on site for a swift hook-up and facilitated connection to the electrical grid.
+Two turbines are delivered in one tow operation making the overall installation 50% faster than single turbine park

-Besides economic advantages, Hexicon’s multi-turbine concept reduces environmental impact thanks to the reduced need for inter-array cables which are plowed into the seabed.
-Geophysical and geotechnical investigation requirements are also reduced.
-Two turbines on each platform can result in a windfarm with 75% higher electricity production for a given area at sea.
-And the amount of inter-array cable is reduced by 45% per installed MW.
+Besides economic benefits the Hexicon’s multi-turbine technique reduces the environmental impact thanks to the reduced need for inter-array cables which are plowed into the seabed.
+Geophysical and geotechnical study requirements are also reduced, and the amount of inter-array cable is reduced by 45% per installed MW.
+Two turbines on each platform can result in a windfarm with 70% higher electricity output for a given area.

-Hexicon has designed several turning solutions as well as specific mooring solutions and aims to constantly expand its IP-portfolio.
-In 2014 Hexicon was awarded a grant for further R&D projects by the Sweden’s innovation agency, VINNOVA.
-In 2015 and 2016, basin test at MARIN, Netherlands were successfully completed.
-In 2016, Hexicon contracted FORCE Technology to measure drag coefficients of the above-water and below-water sections of the hull and turbines to calibrate in the advanced computer model that is used in the engineering of the system.
+Hexicon has designed several turning solutions as well as specific mooring solutions and constantly expand its IP-portfolio.
+In 2014 Hexicon was awarded a grant for R&D by the Swedish innovation agency, VINNOVA.
+In 2015 and 2016, basin tests at MARIN, Netherlands were successfully completed.
+In 2016, Hexicon contracted FORCE Technology to measure drag coefficients of the above-water and below-water sections of the hull and turbines to calibrate the technology.

-Hexicon’s main project is called Dounreay Trì, its first commercial demonstrator project North of Scotland with construction started in March 2017.
-The project is currently on hold, but there is strong commitment of the project’s key suppliers to re-start the project and commissioning is planned latest Q1 2020.
+One of Hexicon’s major projects is Dounreay Trì north of Scotland.
+Construction started in March 2017 but the project is currently on hold.
+There is strong commitment from the project’s key suppliers to re-start the project and commissioning is planned Q1 2020 by the latest.